rightedges/the-ml-vision-book/index.md

 - **Stage 4: Vision in Action**: The narrative climax.
 We show how the concepts of perception, data, and architecture come together to solve challenges in healthcare, safety, and the environment.
 - **Stage 5: Vision in the Real World**: Bringing it all to life.
 Moving from abstract models to the "Edge," we explore how real-time intelligence is changing our cameras from recording devices into understanding devices.
 - **Stage 6: The Gate Guardian**: A practical prototype.
 We walk through building a real-world system using PyTorch and an ESP32 to monitor a security camera feed.
+- **Stage 7: The Logistics Lighthouse**: Industrial-scale vision.
+We transition from the garden gate to the enterprise, exploring multi-camera arrays, high-throughput edge gateways, and global-scale reliability.

 [Begin the Journey]({{ site.baseurl }}/chapters/1-introduction.html){: .btn }